clorenz7/rl_ex/mountain_car/README.md

 ![ac_policy](./assets/ac_run_0_ep80_policy.png)

 The learned value estimate below may explain some of this issue, as a discount factor $\gamma=0.9$ was used.
-This leaves a maximum value of $\frac{1}{1-\gamma} = 10$ as seem in the plot.
+This leaves a maximum value of $\frac{-1}{1-\gamma} = -10$ as seem in the plot.
 This may make it hard for the algorithm to bootstrap better actions near the starting point.

 ![ac_V](./assets/ac_run_0_ep80_state_val.png)

-We can in fact observe this behavior comparing the long running episode 60 which struggles early:
+We can in fact observe this behavior comparing the long running episode 60 which struggles early (likely due to action saturating the expected value at -10):

 ![ac_run60](./assets/ac_dec11_gam90_ep60.gif)